 The fig tree at the Tisch zoo was unusually productive.
 I presume this productivity was assisted by the skill of the gardener for watering it and the presence of bird dung.

 I also saw other fig trees in Jerusalem bearing fruit.
 Immature trees did not bear fruit and occasionally there were mature fig trees that did not bear fruit.
-I saw one fig orchard east of Haipha and determined that the owner would not want to care for trees producing only leaves and no figs. Based on my limited observations the mature fruit bearing trees were more numerous than the trees producing no fruit.
+Based on my limited observations the mature fruit bearing trees were more numerous than the trees producing no fruit.

 These figs were not yet ripe.
 I tried to eat one of them and it tasted to me like a garden vegetable.
 Only the very hungry might find them to be delicious.
-I had tasted a smaller unripe fig from the USA in 2004 and thought I detected that it was starchy.
-In years past I had also tried dandelion leaves, cattail roots, and wild onions in my quest for knowledge about wild edible plants.
+I had tasted a smaller unripe fig from the USA in 2004 and found it was starchy without flavor.

 More about the fig tree: